elebow/efictopub/README.md

 and API modes.
 See <https://github.com/elebow/efictopub/blob/master/efictopub/config_default.yaml>
 for the internal default config file, which also serves as an example.

-Options specified in the as command-line arguments or passed to the `Efictopub` constructor take precedence over the config file.
+Options specified as command-line arguments or passed to the `Efictopub` constructor take precedence over the config file.

 ## A note about copyrights